glued/angular-cli/docs/documentation/stories/create-library.md

 In `Angular CLI` version `6.2` an incremental builds functionality has been added to improve the experience of library developers.
 Everytime a file is changed a partial build is performed that emits the amended files.

-The feature can be using by passing `--watch` command argument as show below;
+The feature can be used by passing `--watch` command argument as show below;

 ```bash
 ng build my-lib --watch